 As a woman, it’s okay to wear miniskirts, short shorts, and tops (if you don’t mind being stared at by some men).
 Only if you want to visit a church, you’ll have to cover your legs and arms and you’ll also have to cover your head with a scarf.

-4. What is the best time to travel to Georgia?
+5. What is the best time to visit Georgia?

 You can visit Georgia the whole year round, depending on what you want to see and do during your trip.

 If you want to do some hiking, then the period between May and September would be the best time.
 All the roads to the mountains are open and the temperature is pleasant for camping.
 It’s also the only period in the year that you can visit Tusheti, Georgia’s most remote region.
 The landscapes there are absolutely breath-taking and you’ll find some very unique and ancient settlements.